nih-cfde/announcements/2021-07-05-announcements.md

 # CFDE Announcements

 ## Cross-Pollination Events
-The next scheduled meeting is **Tuesday, July 6th**.
-SPARC will be giving a presentation on Protein-Disease Associations and we'll also have a demo of the recently updated CFDE Data Portal.
+The next scheduled meeting is today: [**Tuesday, July 6th**](https://docs.google.com/document/d/1Xrg2xFT3PRw4FwB72DKP60v1OYMScnJmM8Uv48nRD-8/edit#).
+IDG will be giving a presentation on Protein-Disease Associations and we'll also have a demo of the recently updated CFDE Data Portal.
 Regular Cross-Pollination events take place on the first Tuesday of every month.
 Please check out the  [Cross-Pollination Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit?usp=sharing)  and let us know if you would like to present!
-Please contact us today if you are interested in presenting at support@cfde.atlassian.net.
+We are actively looking for August presenters.
+Please contact us today if you are interested at support@cfde.atlassian.net.

 ## CFDE Trainings and Workshops
 Please check out the [CFDE Events Calendar](https://www.nih-cfde.org/events/?pk_campaign=anc) to find and register for future events.
 Our workshops are open to all, so feel free to share this information with interested friends and colleagues.
-Plans are now being made for July and August workshops.
+This month we have Introductory Conda and R workshops, and an RNA-Seq Concepts, Design, & Workflow lesson.

 ## DCC Meeting Updates
 We have updated and changed many Bi-Weekly DCC meetings.
-All agendas and invitations have been updated, and some have been cancelled in the reorginization.
-If you are a member attending these meetings for your DCC please be sure to check your mail: in some cases old meetings have been cancelled with new invitations sent for the same time slots.
+All agendas and invitations have been updated, and some have been canceled in the reorginization.
+If you are a member attending these meetings for your DCC please be sure to check your mail: in some cases old meetings have been canceled with new invitations sent for the same time slots. _Scheduled meeting times have not changed, but invitations may have_.
 If you have any questions or concerns, please contact our CFDE Help Desk: support@cfde.atlassian.net.

 ## Working Group Updates
 ### Anatomy Working Group